typedb/typedb-docs/_09-query/07-compute-query.md

 ---
 sidebarTitle: Compute
 pageTitle: Compute Query
 permalink: /docs/query/compute-query
 ---

-## Computing Distributed Analaytics Over a Large Dataset
+## Computing Distributed Analytics Over a Large Dataset
 In this section, we will learn how to use the `compute` queries in a Grakn knowledge graph to:
 - calculate statistical values over a large set of data,
 - find the shortest path between two instances of data,